robertschank/robertschank.github.io/index.md

 ### How it works:

-- **Aim for three pages of longhand, stream of consciousness writing**
+- **Aim for three pages of longhand, stream of consciousness writing** - Three pages can be a lot, anything counts.

-- **Before you start your day** - Give your "monkey mind" thoughts a place to exist on the paper.
+- **Before you start your day** - Give your monkey-mind thoughts a place to exist on paper.
 Maybe they'll leave you alone.

 - **Write whatever comes:** Petty complaints, to-do lists, dreams, worries, random observations.
 This is meant to be messy and unfiltered.
 It's a chance for you to accept anything your mind comes up with.

 - **Keep the pen moving** - Try not to stop to edit or think.
-Allow your mind to slow down to match the speed of the pen, and relay whatever comes up onto the paper.
-If you're stuck, write about being stuck until something else emerges.
+Let your mind and the pen find their pace.
+If you're stuck, write about being stuck until something else comes up.

 </div>